Callymags/ms3-BucketList/README.md

 ### Libraries
-* [Google fonts:](https://fonts.google.com/) Used to find appropriate fonts for content of both the index and game page.
+* [Google fonts:](https://fonts.google.com/) Used to find appropriate fonts for the website
-* [Font Awesome:](https://fontawesome.com/icons?d=gallery&p=2) Provided the icons for the game buttons and the social media links in the footer.
+* [Font Awesome:](https://fontawesome.com/icons?d=gallery&p=2) Provided the icons for the website buttons and the social media links in the footer.